Home

 Code

-The function converts a point from 3D world coordinates to 2D pixel coordinates.
-The function returns' false' if the point is not visible in the canvas.
-This implementation is quite naive, but we should have written it for efficiency.
-We wrote it, so that every step is visible and contained within a single function.
+The function converts a point from 3D world coordinates to 2D pixel coordinates and returns false if the point is not visible on the canvas.
+This implementation is quite naive; efficiency was not the primary concern when it was written.
+Instead, we structured it to ensure that every step is visible and contained within a single function.

 bool computePixelCoordinates(